 I've just found out I'm pregnant and my husband and I want one last romantic holiday in Italy before the baby comes.
-Do I need special travel insurance?
+Do I need specialist pregnancy travel insurance?
 I keep reading about 'pre-existing medical conditions' and wondering if pregnancy is classed as one?
 Melanie Rawson, Leeds

-We get roughly 60 calls a day from women in their first trimester worried that pregnancy counts as a 'pre-existing medical condition' and they will need special travel insurance - they won't.
-With a few exceptions, 99% of mums-to-be are perfectly fine and will be covered by a standard travel insurance policy, meaning expectant mums can relax and make the most of a much-needed break before the big day.
+We get many calls from women in their first trimester worried that pregnancy counts as a 'pre-existing medical condition' and they will need special travel insurance - they won't.
+With a few exceptions, 99% of expectant mothers are perfectly fine and will be covered by a standard travel insurance policy, meaning they can relax and make the most of a much-needed break before the big day.

 There are three basic rules Mums-to-Be need to be aware of when travelling: